mharnold/spiderosm/README.txt

 USING SPIDEROSM (ONCE INSTALLED)
 ================================
-Copy spiderosm/bin/spider_berkeley.py top-level (or spider_portland) and modify to suit your needs.
+Copy the spiderosm/bin/spider_berkeley.py top-level (or spider_portland) and modify to suit your needs.

 PATH NETWORK SEGMENT ATTRIBUTES
 ===============================
-In the example (match_berkeley.py) the networks are named 'city' and 'osm' in this case network attributes have the following prefixes (namespaces):
+In the examples, e.g., bin/spider_berkeley.py the networks are named 'city' and 'osm'.
+In this case network attributes have the following prefixes (namespaces):

 city$ - attributes of the original city (centerline) data osm$  - attributes of the OpenStreetMaps input data